hapijs/cookie/README.md

 - `clear([key])` - clears the current session or session key where:
     - `key` - optional key string to remove a specific property of the session.
 If none provided, defaults to removing the entire session which is used to log the user out.
+- `ttl(msecs)` - sets the ttl of the current active session where:
+    - `msecs` - the new ttl in milliseconds.

 Because this scheme decorates the `request` object with session-specific methods, it cannot be registered more than once.